-We expect Nikki McCray-Penson will be announced as Old Dominion's new basketball coach this afternoon, according to multiple sources.
+We expect Nikki McCray-Penson will be announced as Old Dominion's new basketball coach on Wednesday, according to multiple sources.

 Stay tuned, but for now our take is this: Great hire.